Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.9.3 =
+* fix — a woocommerce function somehow made it into my setup wizard, which has been removed now.
+It was causing errors on a select few installs on installation.
+* switcheroo — going back to featuring the Premium styles add-on in the plugins page upsell.
+You should buy that with a coupon of CHANGELOG at https://benlikes.us/bcttps

 = 5.9.2 =
 * fix — the links being sent to mailchimp for those opting into the newsletter were sending an incorrect subset, resulting in incorrect data.